pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-advanced-route/README.md

 </details>

 This guide uses fairly aggressive Carbos strategies.
 If not going for a top leaderboard time it is suggested to use one of the safer strats involving extra candies instead of X Speed Sabrina strats.
-See [this pastebin explanation](https://pastebin.com/sEWrd0v8) and the [complete speed chart](https://imgur.com/MpKBIb1) for more information.
+See this [carbos strategies document](https://docs.google.com/document/d/1AaLiYjPanRiGSnToYBXKrEx47xVX7LlWNw5C81cBVN0/edit?usp=sharing) and the [complete speed chart](https://imgur.com/MpKBIb1) for more information.
+Also see the [Red Classic FAQ](https://docs.google.com/document/d/1vUEFqLjl20FsY3j7LESRhIstvah4CZLe0GDUnD59P-E/edit?usp=sharing) for more information.
 This route additionally makes use of stacking carbos (using them all at once inside mansion rather than one at time to reduce the time spent scrolling).
-See [Red Classic Optimal Carbos Stacking](https://pastebin.com/djuHjgRU) for more detailed information including an inventory spreadsheet for all late game menus.
+See the [Red Classic Optimal Carbos Stacking pastebin](https://pastebin.com/djuHjgRU) for more detailed information and review the [inventory spreadsheet](https://docs.google.com/spreadsheets/d/19Qg4cbjQ8FacZhHdKiqVqMIB7eSOU0_frzE3HAVIrBY/edit?usp=sharing) for all the different late game menus.

 ### Glossary